-Citi Product Change Rules: How and Why to Switch Credit Cards Citi Product Change Rules: How and Why to Switch Credit Cards
+Citi Product Change Rules: How and Why To Switch Credit Cards Citi Product Change Rules: How and Why To Switch Credit Cards

-Citi Product Change Rules: How and Why to Switch Credit Cards
+Citi Product Change Rules: How and Why To Switch Credit Cards

 Bonus Points

 AwardWallet receives compensation from advertising partners for links on the blog.
-Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Offers for the Chase Freedom Flex℠ are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the Chase Freedom Flex℠ and Citi Rewards+® Card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 Credit card product changes are a common part of account management for many people.
 Not getting the value you hoped out of a card?
 Downgrading it to a no-annual-fee card is sometimes preferable to closing the account.
-In other instances, product changing to a premium card can be an excellent move.
+In other instances, product changing to a premium travel rewards card can be an excellent move.
 Some issuers even incentivize product changes.

 Typically, you need to stay within a “family” of credit cards.
-Citibank breaks this mold, though.
+Citi breaks this mold, though.
 The unique Citi product change rules provide tons of flexibility to obtain another desirable card, including cards that you can no longer apply for directly.

 Citi Product Change Rules